Share Prize XII Ghosts

 Machine for suffering

-Sophie Kahn (AU)
+Sophie Kahn (US)

 The life-sized sculpture incorporates the intricate computer-generated scaffolding designed to support a 3D print, suggesting both psychic and material instability, and a female body and mind under construction (or perhaps demolition).